Thinking about it cannot be comforting.

 It can be quite interesting to have continuous surveys about everything the company does.
 The thing is, it can be quite annoying for your customers.

 This is where response rates go down and answer quality decreases because customers are tired of your questions.

 Instead of continually asking, get feedback smartly.
 Ask at the right time, using tools like Crisp, you can use the chat to survey customers.

 Using triggers to ask for feedback at the right time

-Using your live chat, you can get high engagement while sending the right message at the right time.
-Using a trigger, it will let you craft the perfect message, at the right time.
+Using your live chat widget for your website, you can get high engagement while sending the right message at the right time.
+Using a trigger, will let you craft the perfect message, at the right time.